pagkly/Zed/Investopedia3/What You Should Know About Delaware Corporations.md

 ## Delaware Corporations Explained

 Incorporating in Delaware has become widespread among large U.S. companies; about half of the S&P 500 members are incorporated in the state.
 This is especially true of the financial sector.
-Delaware has business-friendly [usury laws](https://www.investopedia.com/terms/u/usury-laws.asp), which allow banks and credit card companies to have much more freedom to charge high-interest rates on loans.
+Delaware has business-friendly [[usury laws]](https://www.investopedia.com/terms/u/usury-laws.asp), which allow banks and credit card companies to have much more freedom to charge high-interest rates on loans.

-Usury laws are state-based legislation that establishes limits on the amount of [interest](https://www.investopedia.com/terms/i/interestrate.asp) that can be applied to loans and other forms of financing.
+Usury laws are state-based legislation that establishes limits on the amount of [[interest]](https://www.investopedia.com/terms/i/interestrate.asp) that can be applied to loans and other forms of financing.
 This is a form of consumer protection that regulates how much interest businesses can charge their local customers.
 Delaware usury laws, by comparison, give lenders greater leeway to charge interest.

 The state’s legislation also applies to operations and business conducted in other states.
 In other words, a company incorporated in Delaware can charge interest rates in accordance with Delaware usury law rather than local usury laws even when doing business with customers nationwide.